 If you receive any other error, try your report again in a minute or two.
 It’s possible that there’s a momentary issue causing a reporting problem.
 If you continue to get the same error, contact [email protected].com.
 Include the error message, the type of report you’re requesting, and whatever report parameters you’ve entered.

 Minor Issues You May Encounter

-In rare instance that you change the name an offer, advertiser, or affiliate, you may see the old name come up in event tracer reports.
-The event tracer caches such details on your browser in order to perform searches so quickly.
-As a side effect, it means name changes aren't always immediately shown in those reports.
-Don't worry if this happens; the current names will always be in your conversion report and in your invoices.
-Clearing your browser's cache will cause the event tracer to retrieve the current names, if you desire an immediate reset.
+In rare instances that you change the name an offer, advertiser, or partner, you may see the old name come up in event tracer reports.
+The event tracer caches such details on your browser in order to perform searches quickly.
+As a side effect, name changes aren’t always immediately shown in those reports.
+Don’t worry if this happens; the current names will always be in your conversion report and in your invoices.
+Clearing your browser’s cache will cause the event tracer to retrieve the current names if you desire an immediate reset.